Some-Birb7190/rtt_fetcher/Readme.md

 ## Getting started:
 1. First, you need an account with the Realtime Trains API, owned by [Tom Cairns](https://twitter.com/swlines).
 Head to https://api.rtt.io/ and create an account
-2. Next, open a terminal and run "git clone https://git.birb.not.hpkns.uk/hbirb/rtt_fetcher && cd rtt_fetcher"
+2. Next, open a terminal and run `git clone https://github.com/some-birb7190/rtt_fetcher.git && cd rtt_fetcher`
 3. Change the name of ".env.example" to ".env"
 4. Open the now ".env" file and in the "UNAME" and "PASSWORD" fields, enter your **API credentials**, not your account credentials.
 These are provided on the API dashboard
 5. Next, enter the CRS code for the default station you want to search for into the "STATION" field.
 (If you are unsure, look [here](http://www.railwaycodes.org.uk/crs/crs0.shtm))